 At this time, Continental Cars, Inc. included Austin’s only authorized Mercedes-Benz franchise, along with other franchises such as Jaguar, MG, Austin Marina, Triumph, Alfa Romeo, Toyota, and BMW.
 This dealer group was originally located in downtown Austin on the corner of West 6th and San Antonio.
 It was around this time that Bryan Hardeman became involved with Continental Cars – not as a businessman, but as a customer.
 While he was a high school student at St. Stephen’s Episcopal School here in Austin, Mr. Hardeman decided to purchase a 1966 MG from Continental Cars, but without the permission of his parents.
 Hiding the car in a garage downtown didn’t solve the issue, and, after the check he wrote eventually found its way back to his parents, Mr. Hardeman had to return the vehicle.

 We currently have one employee who has been here since the inception of Continental Cars, Inc. Danny Ramirez, a technician at Mercedes-Benz of Austin who started with Continental Cars in 1966, says that "Continental Cars has changed considerably since we opened.
-We use to only have a handful of employees and now we have over 400.
+We use to only have a handful of employees and now we have over 500.
 We use to be a multi vehicle dealership all combined into one.
 As cars rolled into the shop you never knew what you were going to be working on."
 In 1968, the government passed auto emissions regulations that each technician will have to be certified and trained on EACH particular make they were working on.
 Since Continental Cars worked on 6-8 different makes we would have to be trained in ALL manufactures.
 This is when they decided to split everyone up into particular auto groups.
-Danny stuck with Mercedes-Benz and he is still there today.
+Danny stuck with Mercedes-Benz and retired from Mercedes-Benz of Austin in 2012.

 Highland Toyota was initially a part of Continental Cars, but due to continuing increases in the sale and service of Toyota vehicles, it became necessary for Toyota to have its own physical plant complete with new car show room, parts, and service departments.
 In March of 1971, Highland Toyota became an operating subsidiary of Continental Cars and in 1972 a separate Texas Corporation.
 In 1973 Highland Toyota added B.M.W. and Jensen Healey automobiles to diversify its product line.